wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

 Requirements
 ------------

-In order to use ``wcloud-cli``, you will need to install the following components:
+To use ``wcloud-cli``, you need to install the following components:

 - Python 3.x
 - ``boto3`` Python package